Reconfigurable continuously-coupled 3D photonic circuit for Boson Sampling experiments

-Starting from these results, research efforts have been dedicated to technological advances enabling to enlarge the dimensionality of photonic processors, and to theoretical investigations \cite{Neville2017, clifford2017classical} aimed at a precise definition of the limits of a classical simulation of Boson Sampling with experimental imperfections.
-In parallel, the Boson Sampling paradigm has triggered the definition for a set of variants of the original formulation with the aim of improving the efficiency of the corresponding photonic platform while preserving the classical computational complexity of the task.
+Starting from these results, research efforts have been dedicated to technological advances enabling to enlarge the dimensionality of photonic processors, and to theoretical investigations \cite{Neville2017, CC} aimed at a precise definition of the limits of a classical simulation of Boson Sampling with experimental imperfections.
+In parallel, the Boson Sampling paradigm has triggered the definition of a set of variants of the original formulation with the aim of improving the efficiency of the corresponding photonic platform while preserving the classical computational complexity of the task.
 Examples include (but are not limited to) Scattershot Boson Sampling (SBS) \cite{Lund_SBS} and Gaussian Boson Sampling (GBS) \cite{HamiltonGBS} .
 SBS exploits probabilistic parametric down-conversion sources placed at each input mode of the interferometer in a heralded configuration (see Fig.~\ref{fig:chip}b), leading to an exponential growth in the samples acquisition \cite{Bentivegna15, zhong2018scattershot,Paesani2019}.
 In the GBS paradigm \cite{Paesani2019,Zhong19,Arrazola2021}, Fock states are replaced by single-mode squeezed vacuum states (see Fig.~\ref{fig:chip}c).
-By using the GBS approach, a recent experiment has reported the achievement of quantum advantage with a photonic platform \cite{Zhong_GBS_supremacy}.
-In this paper, samples were taken from multi-photon states with up to 76 photons distributed in 100 optical modes divided between spatial and polarization degrees of freedom.
+By using the GBS approach, recent experiments have reported the achievement of quantum advantage with a photonic platform \cite{Zhong_GBS_supremacy, Zhong_phase_2021}.
 Furthermore, GBS has been recently pointed out to have potential application for hybrid classical-quantum computing, due to the connection with other problems including graph theory \cite{Arrazzola_densesubgraph, Shuld_GBS_graphsimilarity} or simulation of molecular vibronic spectra \cite{Huh2015_vibronic, Banchi_vibronic}.
 In all previous experiments reporting Boson Sampling instances, including its variants, different platforms have been employed to realize linear optical transformations.
-However, all the requirements for a fully-developed processor, namely low-loss, reconfigurability, and the possibility to implement random transformations, are currently not fulfilled simultaneously in a single system.
-For instance, some low-loss platforms lack an active reconfiguration capability to change the transformation implemented by the optical circuit {\cite{Pan_20photons,gao2019experimental,Zhong_GBS_supremacy}}.
+However, all the requirements for a fully-developed processor, namely low-loss, reconfigurability, and the possibility to implement random transformations, are currently not fulfilled simultaneously in a single system. {Indeed, low-loss systems are necessary to avoid spoiling the complexity of the process \cite{Qi_NoisyGBS,GarciaPatron2019simulatingboson}, and full-reconfigurability is a crucial requirement on two main aspects.
+On one side, such a feature is essential to benchmark the effective Haar-randomness of the platform, which is at the basis of complexity conjectures \cite{AA, DetailedstudyGBS}.
+On the other side, reconfigurability is needed to achieve programmable processors for applications beyond the quantum advantage demonstration \cite{Arrazola2021}.} {With current-up-to-date experiments,} low-loss platforms lack an active reconfiguration capability to change the transformation implemented by the optical circuit {\cite{Pan_20photons,Zhong_GBS_supremacy, Zhong_phase_2021}} {and their capability of Haar-random operations has not been demonstrated yet}.
 Conversely, integrated photonic architectures based on universal decompositions \cite{Reck_1994,Clements:16} permit full reconfiguration capabilities, but still require further technological improvements also in terms of loss-reduction to scale up the number of modes.